jimmy-claw/logos-blockchain/testnet/sqlite-zone-demo/README.md

 ```

 ### 4. Using the Indexer API
-Make sure to wait for the
+Make sure to wait for the "Applied X statement(s)" info message from the Indexer to make sure it received the latest updates before querying.

 #### Query (GET)